[Lesson 24] << [Contents] >> [Lesson 26]

 After clicking the Add Class item, the Add New Item dialog appears, as shown in Figure 25.2

-Click on the Class item and the default class Class1.vb will appear as a new tab with a code window.
+Click on the Class item and the default class Class1.vb will appear as a new tab in a code window.
 Rename the class as MyClass.vb.
 Rename the form as MyFirstClass.vb.

 Now, in the MyClass.vb window, create a new class MyClass1 and enter the following code